dino-r/TexErupter/README.md

    - Command line argument to pass class attribute to \<img\>-tag
    - Examples
    - Add Support for processing of files outside the current working directory
+   - Fix the issue that align environments in LaTeX keep having a margin on the left side inside a standalone documentclass.